funvill/funvill.github.io/_posts/2023-03-13-idea045-spread-your-genes.md

 date: '2023-03-13 00:45'
 categories: ideas
 tags: games projects ideas
-excerpt: A game that rewards you for spreading your DNA to as many other players as possible
+excerpt: A outdoor game that rewards you for spreading your DNA to as many other players as possible
 ---

 > This post is part of [the 100 project ideas](/projects/2023-100-ideas/) project. [#The100DayProject](https://www.the100dayproject.org/).
 I am looking for feedback. <a href='#utterances-comments'>Comment</a> below or DM me via social media <a href="https://instagram.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-instagram" aria-hidden="true"></i><span class="label">Instagram</span></a>, <a href="https://twitter.com/funvill" rel="nofollow noopener noreferrer"><i class="fab fa-fw fa-twitter" aria-hidden="true"></i><span class="label">Twitter</span></a>.

 ## One Line Pitch

-A game that rewards you for spreading your DNA to as many other players as possible
+A outdoor game that rewards you for spreading your DNA to as many other players as possible

 ## Description